jonbakerlab/jonbakerlab.github.io/publications/index.md

 <div class="pub-info">
 <div class="pub-highlights">
-<span style="display: inline-block; padding-bottom: 5px;">- This study reports development of the first protocol to obtain complete bacterial genomes from saliva samples using nanopore sequencing.</span><br><span style="display: inline-block; padding-bottom: 5px;">- Using these methods on 3 saliva samples, 11 complete bacterial genomes were obtained.</span><br><span style="display: inline-block; padding-bottom: 5px;">-  4 of the complete genomes were also the first complete genome of their species species.</span>
+<span style="display: inline-block; padding-bottom: 5px;">- This study reports development of the first protocol to obtain complete bacterial genomes from saliva samples using nanopore sequencing.</span><br><span style="display: inline-block; padding-bottom: 5px;">- Using these methods on 3 saliva samples, 11 complete bacterial genomes were obtained.</span><br><span style="display: inline-block; padding-bottom: 5px;">-  4 of the complete genomes were also the first complete genome of their respective species.</span>
 </div>
 </div>